 The FCC is urging U.S. consumers to write down the make, model number and unique device identification number of the mobile products they purchase.
-This is the information they will need to report to the police in the event their device is ever lost or stolen.
+This is the they will need to report to the police in the event their device is ever lost or stolen.

 International Cooperation Required